Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 ## Key Takeaway

-This lab highlights a real-world lesson:
+This lab demonstrates a critical real-world networking concept:

-Security features like DHCP Snooping and DAI must be carefully integrated, as misconfiguration can break core services like DHCP.
+Layer 2 security features such as DHCP Snooping and DAI can unintentionally disrupt core services if not carefully designed.

-Understanding traffic flow is critical when implementing Layer 2 security.
+The key is understanding:

+- Traffic flow across the network
+- Trust boundaries
+- How security features interact with protocols like DHCP

+This troubleshooting process reflects real enterprise network challenges, where security and functionality must be balanced correctly.

 ---